Dirty Work (Steely Dan song): Later use

-The song was used in the first episode of season 3 of The Sopranos, "Mr. Ruggerio's Neighborhood," as Tony Soprano sings it while driving his SUV unaware that the FBI are watching him.
+The song was used in the first episode of season 3 of The Sopranos, "Mr. Ruggerio's Neighborhood," as Tony Soprano sings it while driving his SUV unaware that the FBI is watching him.
 The song was also used in the 2013 film American Hustle, but Fagen and Becker did not give permission for it to be included on the soundtrack album.
 In the eighth episode of season 28 of The Simpsons, "Dad Behavior," Homer Simpson sings a parody of the song’s chorus.
 The song was later used in the fourteenth episode of season 33, "You Won't Believe What This Episode Is About – Act Three Will Shock You!".
 It's also featured in the 2018 documentary Robin Williams: Come Inside My Mind.
 It also appeared in the trailers and television advertisements for the 2021 film The Suicide Squad.
 The song was used in the first episode of the second season of hit HBO drama Euphoria.
 It also appeared in Paul Thomas Anderson's 2025 film One Battle After Another.